unstoppabledomains/dev-docs/reseller/reseller-integration-guides/stripe-payments.md

 </figure>

 :::info
-The **View Live Dashboard** and **View Test Dashboard** buttons will only appear after the Stripe Live or Stripe Test options are successfully connected, linking your Stripe and UD Reseller Accounts.
+The `View Live Dashboard` and `View Test Dashboard` buttons will only appear after the `Stripe Live` or `Stripe Test` options are successfully connected, linking your Stripe and Unstoppable Domains Reseller accounts.
 :::

 ### Stripe Payouts Tab

-* Clicking either of the “View Dashboard” buttons displays the main tab of the payouts screen, which lists all transactions with dates and payment amounts.
+Clicking either of the `View Dashboard` buttons displays the main tab of the payouts screen, which lists all transactions with dates and payment amounts.
 The figure below shows the main view of the Payouts screen.

 <figure>